tchar/ulauncher-albert-calculate-anything/README.md

 Comma separated units and currencies can have spaces between them.

-For time you can use the time keyword (now works in Albert too) with a syntax
+For time you can use the time keyword with a syntax

 - `time` To get the current time plus the `default cities` you defined in the preferences
 - `time at CITY,[COUNTRY|COUNTRY CODE|STATE CODE]` to get the current time for a specified city